Darkomen78/Enrollme-UpdateMe-EraseMe/README.md

-# UpdateMe and Erase-Install
+# EnrollMe, UpdateMe and Erase-Install
-Some stuff to facilitate macOS major update or full erase and reinstall for non-admin users.
+Some stuff to facilitate enrollment, system major update and full erase for non-admin users.

 ## Prerequises
 * __A working Munki installation is required.__ More infos [here](https://github.com/munki/munki)